canvascbl/helpdesk/_posts/2020-02-20-about-gpas.md

 type: Document
 ---

-**NOTE: CanvasCBL has temporarily disabled GPA calculation due to the grading changes for COVID-19.**

 CanvasCBL automatically calculates your GPA every time you log in.
 It provides an **unweighted** GPA for **the current semester**, out of 4.
 CanvasCBL provides two GPAs.
 One is the GPA you'll see on your report card.